samuelhoppenworth/Learning-RL/textbook-notes/chapter-2.md

 *Intuition:* It is often the case that the functions which describe the amount of reward a particular action illicits are nonstationary, i.e., the reward given for taking an action may change over time.
 It then makes sense to place more weight on recent rewards when predicting the value of a given action going forward.

 *Exponential recency-weighted average*: This running average estimates the reward of a given function after it has been selected *n* times, but exponentially diminishes the weights placed on early rewards recevied as *n* increases.
-Let $Q_n$ denote the estimated reward of an action after *n* selections, let $R_$n be the actual reward received on the *n*th selection of an action, and let $\alpha$ be a constant stepsize between 0 and 1.
+Let $Q_n$ denote the estimated reward of an action after *n* selections, let $R_n$ be the actual reward received on the *n*th selection of an action, and let $\alpha$ be a constant stepsize between 0 and 1.

 $$
 Q_{n + 1} = (1 - \alpha)^n Q_1 + \sum_{i = 1}^n \alpha(1 - \alpha)^{n - i} R_i
 $$

 Because $\alpha$ is always less than 1, the $\alpha(1 - \alpha)^{n - i}$ term effectively diminishes the weight that $R_i$ has on the average at an exponential rate, thus placing more weight on recent values of $R_i$, which may better predict $R_{n + 1}$.